retooth2/xenharmlib/doc/quickstart.rst

 The type of notes in a notation is heavily dependent on the attributes of the tuning it encloses.
 Tunings with many divisions of the octave need more notes than tunings with fewer divisions.
-In certain notations 'C#' and 'Db' refer to the same pitch, in others the pitches are distinct.
+In certain notations, 'C#' and 'Db' refer to the same pitch; in others the pitches are distinct.

-Note objects created by UpDownNotation consists of a natural (like 'C') and an accidental (like '#').
+Note objects created by UpDownNotation consist of a natural (like 'C') and an accidental (like '#').
 A Down-Arrow :code:`v` means "transpose the note one pitch down", an Up-Arrow :code:`^` means "transpose the note one pitch up".
-By convention Up-Arrows and Down-Arrows are put *before* the natural while sharps (:code:`#`), flats (:code:`b`), double-sharps (:code:`x`) are put behind it.
+By convention, Up-Arrows and Down-Arrows are put *before* the natural while, sharps (:code:`#`), flats (:code:`b`), double-sharps (:code:`x`) are put behind it.

 .. testcode::

     # A C sharp transposed one pitch down, resulting in
-    # the quartertone that lays between C and C#
+    # the quartertone that lies between C and C#
     note = n_edo24.note('vC#', 0)

 In xenharmlib's implementation of UpDownNotation, enharmonic equivalents